MRI, MRA, and MRCP in Illinois

 What is MRI?

 Magnetic resonance imaging (MRI) is an imaging tool used to create high-resolution scans of your internal anatomy.
 The MRI machine uses a combination of a computer, a large magnet, and radio frequencies to take extremely detailed cross-section images of your internal organs, which can then be combined in an infinite number of combinations to create extremely precise scans.
 These scans can be used in the early detection of diseases and can assist in the treatment of your GI conditions.
-To learn more about MRI imaging in Chicago, IL, Peoria, IL, or Bloomington, IL, please request a consultation with one of our skilled providers at your nearest GI Alliance of Illinois location.
+To learn more about MRI imaging in Chicago, IL, Peoria, IL, or Normal, IL, please request a consultation with one of our skilled providers at your nearest GI Alliance of Illinois location.

 What are the uses of an MRI scan?

 An MRI scan is used for a variety of reasons and can be used to identify many conditions.
 Some examples include:

 - Digestive system organ scans

 - Joint issues or joint injuries

 For more information regarding the MRI services at GI Alliance of Illinois, please contact your nearest Chicago, IL provider.

 Magnetic Resonance Angiography (MRA) is a noninvasive alternative to conventional angiography used to capture images of blood vessels.
 This technique on the MRI scanner is most commonly used on the head and neck but can be used on any blood vessel in the body.